Building a multilingual knowledge base is an excellent step to a better customer service experience.

 Once you have this data, you can better understand whether a translated knowledge base might help you.

 Simply put, a good knowledge base is made thanks to a clear and identified need, backed by data, qualitative and quantitative.

-Following the previous question, you might have the quantitative data, but what about the qualitative?
+Following the previous question, you might have quantitative data, but what about qualitative?

 It's dead simple, talk to your colleagues and teammates.

-By asking marketing, sales & support team, you'll get a decent understanding of what's wrong regarding your international customers.
+By asking the marketing, sales & support team, you'll get a decent understanding of what's wrong with your international customers.
 Where is the problem?
 What do they don't understand?

 Small talks and quick chats might unveil many insights from these simple conversations.